behboud/alexa-language-model-generator/README.md

 receipes for an {item}
 ```

-Where `{item}` refers to a custom slot containing several entities and possible synonyms.
+Where `{item}` refers to a custom slot containing several entities.
 For instance:

 ```
 item:
   'en-US':
     - snow golem:
-      - ice golem
-      - spice golem
-      - rice golem
     - pillar quartz block
     - firework rocket
   'en-GB':